Belgian GP: Lewis Hamilton wins to stretch title lead, Ferrari out of points

 Lewis Hamilton ended Mercedes' three-year wait for another victory at Spa-Francorchamps with a supreme drive to his 89th career win in the Belgian Grand Prix.

-The six-time champion is now just two wins away from Michael Schumacher's all-time victory record which could be equalled in two races' time at the 1,000th anniversary race for Ferrari, the team who the German great set the landmark with.
+The six-time champion is now just two more victories away from Michael Schumacher's all-time record, which could be equalled in two races' time in Mugello at the 1,000th anniversary race for Ferrari, the team who the German great set the landmark with.

-But Ferrari have far bigger worries than losing a prestigious record right now.
+But Sunday's race underlined that Ferrari have far bigger worries right now than simply losing a prestigious record.

-The famous Scuderia had won the previous two Belgian GPs but there was not even the consolation of a point for them this time on a humbling weekend for F1's fast-falling giants.
+The famous Scuderia had won the previous two Belgian GPs but, incredibly, there was not even the consolation of a point for them this time on a humbling weekend for F1's fast-falling giants.

-Sebastian Vettel was 13th and Charles Leclerc took 14th, with the team-mates even banging wheels at one point as they fought for position out of the points.
+Sebastian Vettel was 13th and Charles Leclerc took 14th, with the team-mates even banging wheels at one stage as they fought for position out of the points amid a chronic lack of straight-line speed from their SF1000s

-But it was a big race - and big result - for Renault.
+But it was a big day - and big result - for Renault.

+Team-mate Esteban Ocon took fifth after a last-lap pass on Red Bull's Alex Albon.

-Fourth and fifth equalled the best result of Renault's return to team ownership so far and moves them back into contention with Racing Point, McLaren and Ferrari for third in the Constructors' Championship.
+Fourth and fifth equalled the best result of Renault's return to team ownership so far and moves them back into contention with McLaren, Racing Point and Ferrari for third in the Constructors' Championship.

-Although outpaced by Renault, Lando Norris took a fine seventh in what proved the sole McLaren in the race after Carlos Sainz was ruled out before the start with an exhaust problem on his car.
+Although outpaced by Renault, Lando Norris finished seventh in what proved the sole McLaren in the race after Carlos Sainz was ruled out before the start with an exhaust problem on his car.

 The leading runners were forced to manage their tyres to the end after the sole pit stops were triggered earlier than planned following a big crash involving Alfa Romeo's Antonio Giovinazzi and Williams' George Russell on lap 10.

-Giovinazzi slammed into the outside barriers at the fast Fagnes corner and, with his car's rear wheel working loose as he span back across the track, the luckless oncoming Russell was powerless to avoid it and it took his car out of the race too.
+Giovinazzi slammed into the outside barriers at the fast Fagnes corner and, with his car's rear wheel working loose as he span back across the track, the luckless Russell was powerless to avoid it and the tyre took his car out of the race too.

-The timing of the Safety Car had initially looked to be inopportune for Pierre Gasly, who had made a storming start to the race - including a breathless pass on Sergio Perez into the mighty Eau Rouge - despite starting on the slower and more durable medium tyres.
+The timing of the Safety Car had initially looked to be inopportune for Pierre Gasly, who had made a storming start to the race - including a breathless pass on Sergio Perez into the mighty Eau Rouge on lap two - despite starting on the slower hard tyres.

 The AlphaTauri, along with Perez, stayed out through the Safety Car and inevitably lost lots of ground when he eventually stopped for tyres after the pack closed up.
-But the in-form Frenchman surged well from there, passing both Racing Points late on to secure a fine eighth place.
+But the in-form Frenchman surged well from there, passing both Racing Points late on to secure a fine eighth place on a weekend he had raced in memory of his friend Anthoine Hubert.

+The sport observed a minute of silence on the grid ahead of the race in memory of the Frenchman, who was killed in an F2 race at Spa last year.

 Belgian GP Result: Top 10